 Satellites may travel in orbits of various kinds (A).
 Some move in the plane of the equator (1), others have inclined orbits (2), and some use polar orbits (3).
 For a geostationary satellite (b) the orbital period is exactly one day.
 Its distance from Earth is 35,900 km ((22,300 miles), so that is appears to hang motionless in the sky.

 Satellites may be natural or artificial.

-Geosynchronous satellites circle the Earth at a height of 35,900km (22,300mi), enabling them to complete one revolution every 24 hours.
-Satellites that orbit the Earth at heights less than about 160km (100mi) are slowed by friction with the atmosphere and eventually spiral in and burn up.
+Geosynchronous satellites circle Earth at a height of 35,900 km (22,300 miles), enabling them to complete one revolution every 24 hr.
+Satellites that orbit Earth at heights less than about 160 km (100 miles) are slowed by friction with the atmosphere and eventually spiral in and burn up.
 In space exploration, a spacecraft may be put into orbit around a planet or a moon and thus become an artificial satellite of that body.

 A satellite constellation is a set of satellites arranged in orbit to fulfill a common purpose.
 In the case of GPS (Global Positioning System), the full operational constellation is composed of six orbital planes, each containing four satellites.